gc666zx/learn_github/readme.txt

 Git is a version control system
 Git is a distributed version control system
-Git is free software
+Git is free software distributed under GPL
-5656
-789